 MC2U has appointed Ross Smith, an acknowledged global expert in medical cannabis, to assist with the global commercialisation of the P2U® and BluePoint® technologies, as developed for approved medical cannabis use.

 The Licence Agreement with MediCann in New Zealand is an important first step in preparing for the global commercialisation of those technologies for that purpose.

 The initial focus for MC2U under the Licence Agreement with MediCann in New Zealand will be on the development of the P2U® and BluePoint® technologies for specific use and application for the prescribed sale and distribution in New Zealand of approved medical cannabis products.

 That development work will be undertaken, subject to specific conditions, in tandem with MediCann as the regulatory model in New Zealand for prescriptions, electronic processing of prescriptions, approved pharmacy delivery systems and remote dispensing of prescribed medical cannabis and non-prescribed cannabis products are progressively developed, and are expected to be approved, over the next 12-18 months.

-As part of that development process, the commercial revenue model for MC2U will be finalised and will likely be based on licensing fees for the P2U® software and systems, and sale and/or leasing of the BluePoint® medical cannabis kiosk, together with revenue generated by charging participating pharmacists a fee per script.
+As part of that development process, the commercial revenue model for MC2U will be finalised and will likely be based on licensing fees for the P2U® software and systems, and sale and/or leasing of the BluePoint® medical cannabis terminal, together with revenue generated by charging participating pharmacists a fee per script.

 The binding Licence Agreement term sheet was signed on 6 July 2018.
 There are number of conditions to be satisfied before the development program for P2U and BluePoint application to medical cannabis will formally commence.